gaf3/cnc-forge/GitHub.md

 ### base

-(optional) This is the branch to use as the base branchof the Pull Request.
+(optional) This is the branch to use as the base branch of the Pull Request.
 If not set it'll use the Repo's default branch.

 ### hook

 (optional) - Webhook(s) to ensure on the Repo.
-This is useful for CICD (which is what I used the CnC Forge all the time).
+This is useful for CICD (which is what I use the CnC Forge all the time).

 It's pretty flexible.
 It can be a str, a dict, or list of str/dict.